alexwillman/Project1-GNS3-Mid-Size-Company-Network/06-inter-vlan-routing-and-ospf.md

 ### Verify SVIs

-To verify the SVIs were sucessfully created and assigned an IP address, use:
+To verify the SVIs were successfully created and assigned an IP address, use:
 ```
 show ip interface brief
 ```